 Unstoppable Rage: To say he went into one when he found out that Deliora is alive and using his own Father's body to fight him, would be a understatement.
 Only it was a bluff by Silver to get Gray to kill him.

 Weak, but Skilled: Out of the group Gray is not as strong as Erza or Natsu but makes up for it with a arsenal of magic attacks much higher then even Erza.
 He also pulls Determinators out more then even Natsu as times, winning by just never giving up and his creative mind allows him to come up with attacks on the fly.
+Eventually he obtains his father's Devil Slaying magic, making him just as strong, if not moreso then Natsu.

 Would Hit a Girl/Would Hurt a Child: He clearly states in his battle against Juvia that it he will show no mercy to those who hurt his friends, even if his opponent is a woman or a child.
 So far, the latter has never been applied, but the former has been played straight.